…through some harrowing times, when it all seemed a lost cause…to how it has recently more than doubled in size,

 wanted to build.
 Once the building was removed, the grounds prepared and paved, we had our new parking lot.

 That’s our story so far.
-Since we are so far north and want to accommodate tourists properly we are now in the
+Since we are so far north and want to accommodate tourists properly we now have a Welcome/Information Center

-Donations can be sent to Madawaska Four Corners Park, P.O.Box 261, Madawaska Maine 04756.
+Donations can be sent to Madawaska Four Corners Park Association, P.O.Box 261, Madawaska Maine 04756.
+Any amount is greatly

 We are a 501 (C) (3) non-profit organization